siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 **Delete snapshot**

 We can delete any snapshot at any time as long as we have the rights to do so.
-Snapper does not care about the delete action, because the cleanup algorithm checks which snapshots are kept on each run.
-The upper chapter [Snapper Configuration](0704-sys-admin-btrfs-snapper_en.md#snapper-configuration) also explains in detail the settings with which we can adjust the cleanup algorithm if necessary.
+Snapper does not care about the delete action, because on each run the cleanup algorithm checks which snapshots are kept.
+The preceding chapter [Snapper Configuration](0704-sys-admin-btrfs-snapper_en.md#snapper-configuration) also explains in detail the settings with which we can adjust the cleanup algorithm if necessary.

 The following command removes snapshot # 91 from our `@data` subvolume.